 The tragic death of Michael Brown is the most recent clear-cut case of an unarmed African American man dying at the hands of police.
 To further add insult to injury, in the aftermath of his death, local law enforcement officials continued to disrespect the needs and sensitivities of his family and community.
 These, however, are SIGNS of a much deeper phenomenon associated with a long history of racial disparity and insensitivity from law enforcement in America.

-America was founded on the ideal, principle, and RIGHT of equality before the law of every “man.”
-This includes the obligation of the government to secure the “unalienable Rights of Life, Liberty, and the pursuit of Happiness” of all of its citizens.
+America was founded on the ideal, principle, and right of equality before the law of every “man.”
+This includes the obligation of the government to secure the “unalienable Rights of Life, Liberty, and the pursuit of Happiness” of all of its citizens, policeman as well as young men.
 Unfortunately, the history and reality of the African-American experience has been the exception to this ideal.
 Part of America’s historic challenge has been an evolving struggle to define and redefine the concept of “men.”
-Our experience has resulted in two standards of justice: one for the poor and “racial minorities”; and another for those with wealth and power including the “racial majority.”
+Our experience has resulted in two standards of justice: one for the poor and “racial minorities” and another for those with wealth and power, which usually are the “racial majority.”

 The African American experience with the “Criminal Justice System” has now reached epidemic proportions!
 Recent studies conclude:

-In 2012, 313 African Americans were killed by police, security guards, and self-appointed law enforcers, about one every 28 hours (Operation Ghetto Storm);
+In 2012, 313 African Americans were killed by police, security guards, and self-appointed law enforcers, about one every 28 hours (Operation Ghetto Storm)

-Of the 313 African Americans killed in 2012, 136 or 44% had no weapon (Operation Ghetto Storm);
+Of the 313 African Americans killed in 2012, 136 or 44% had no weapon (Operation Ghetto Storm)

-African Americans are about 14% of the United States population but constitute about 43% of the incarcerated population (BlackDemographics.com and NAACP Criminal Justice Fact Sheet);
+African Americans are about 14% of the United States population but constitute about 43% of the incarcerated population (BlackDemographics.com and NAACP Criminal Justice Fact Sheet)

-By age 23, 49% of Black males have been arrested (The Wall Street Journal and the journal: Crime and Delinquency);
+By age 23, 49% of Black males have been arrested (The Wall Street Journal and the journal: Crime and Delinquency)

 These numbers are only the tip of the iceberg relative to the disparate impact of both crime and punishment on the African American community.
 Almost every adult African American male can tell a personal story of a negative encounter with law enforcement.
 We also know these statistics represent real people connected to real families, loved ones, and communities.

-As Muslims, we are most conscious of the Quranic guidance and criteria relative to the role of communities and nations to establish justice for all.
+As Muslims, we are most conscious of the Qur’anic guidance and criteria relative to the role of communities and nations to establish justice for all.
 As Americans, we are reflective of the founding principles of our Declaration of Independence and Constitution establishing one standard of justice for all citizens.
-However, when the reality of dual systems of justice conflicts with the ideal and RIGHT of equality before the law, the citizens of the society must close the gap between the conceptual ideal and the brutal reality.
-As a result, we must hold our government and selves responsible for the necessary changes.
+However, when the reality of dual systems of justice conflicts with the ideal and rights of equality before the law, the citizens of the society must close the gap between the conceptual ideal and the brutal reality.
+As a result, we must hold our government and ourselves responsible for the necessary changes.

 The problem exists in at least two forms: 1) the official governing structures of justice and law enforcement at the local, state, and national levels; and 2) the natural institutions of African American community life including our family structures, culture, economic and education systems.